TRANSPORTATION

 Read More

-The PA Chamber supports policies that will foster safe, efficient, and interconnected systems of air, road, water and rail to improve competitiveness of our businesses and attract new business to locate in our state.
-We need laws that will support and foster innovations, such as electric mobility, to demonstrate leadership for the future economy and improved quality of life for its citizens.
+The PA Chamber supports policies that will foster safe, efficient, and interconnected systems of air, road, water, and rail to improve the competitiveness of our businesses and attract new businesses to locate in our

 Funding

-Currently, almost all state and federal funding for transportation spending comes from liquid fuels taxes on oil, diesel and gasoline.
-These taxes are, in essence, user fees, and policymakers should ensure that those using our systems of transportation are sufficiently paying for it.
-These funds should be used for transportation and infrastructure and not diverted for other purposes.
-In addition to a fuels tax, other funding structures that remain focused on user fees may be necessary to appropriately secure revenue from higher efficiency or alternative fuel vehicles; such structure may include a tax based on miles traveled or efficient electronic tolling of state highways.
-The federal government should continue to be a partner in supporting
+Currently, almost all state and federal funding for transportation spending comes from liquid fuels taxes on oil, diesel, and gasoline.
+These taxes are, in essence, user fees, and policymakers should ensure that those using our systems of transportation are appropriately paying for it.
+These funds should be used fortransportation and infrastructure and not diverted for other purposes.
+In addition to a fuels tax, other funding options structured as user fees may be necessary as the use of transportation evolves; for example, lawmakers may consider a tax based on miles traveled or efficient electronic tolling of state highways to respond to the proliferation of higher efficiency or alternative fuel vehicles.
+The federal government should also continue to provide funding for maintaining the nation’s highway system, recognizing the interstate connectedness of transportation systems.
+Finally, policymakers should consider innovative approaches to equitably fund public transit, particularly as diversions from the Pennsylvania Turnpike to support public transit have phased down in recent years.

 Reform

-Reducing regulatory burdens will lessen the time and resources needed to navigate multiple layers of local, state and federal bureaucracy, allowing for more labor and capital to be directed to maintaining and improving the state’s transportation system.
-Public-private partnerships, provided they are entered into in a transparent and equitable manner, are a proven and viable means to achieve more effective build-out and maintenance of the system, and should continue to be used, including as part of modernizing and increasing the efficiency of the 89 public transit systems that are a key resource to move commuters, residents and visitors.
-Regulators should also grant flexibility to freight, rail and cargo operators when implementing various requirements.
-Finally, the total elimination of the state’s costly, outdated prevailing wage laws will allow more funding to be directed to the actual cost of building and maintaining the state’s transportation system.
+Reducing regulatory burdens will lessen the time and resources needed to navigate multiple layers of local, state, and federal bureaucracy, allowing for more labor and capital to be directed to maintaining and improving the state’s transportation system.
+Public-private partnerships, provided they are entered into in a transparent and equitable manner, are a proven and viable means to achieve more effective build-out and maintenance of the system and should continue to be used, including as part of modernizing, and increasing the efficiency of the 89 public transit systems that are a key resource to move commuters, residents, and visitors.
+Regulators should also grant appropriate flexibility to freight, rail, and cargo operators when implementing various requirements.
+Finally, updating and reforming the state’s costly, outdated prevailing wage laws will allow more funding to be directed to the actual cost of building and maintaining the state’s transportation system.

 Innovation

-Advances in transportation technology, such as autonomous and connected vehicle and ridesharing services, have the potential to significantly reduce the cost of moving people and goods on our state and nation’s roadways, while dramatically increasing safety.
-Further, establishing Pennsylvania as a leader in the research, testing and development of these technologies will have a positive impact on economic development and further cement the state’s position as a leader in innovation and new technology.
-As such, the PA Chamber supports policy that encourages the research, development, adoption and deployment of innovative transportation technology, and opposes overly burdensome regulations that inhibit the adoption and use of
+The PA Chamber supports policy that encourages the research, development, adoption, and safe deployment of innovative transportation technology and opposes overly burdensome regulations that inhibit their adoption.
+For example, advances in transportation technology, such as autonomous and connected vehicles and ridesharing services, have the potential to significantly reduce the cost of moving people and goods on our state and nation’s roadways while dramatically increasing safety.
+Further, establishing Pennsylvania as a leader in the research, testing, and development of these technologies will positively impact economic development and further cement the state’s position as a leader in innovation and new technology.
+These industries and emerging technologies should be encouraged with smart, growth-oriented policies, including tax reform to support start-ups and regulatory reform to expedite the issuance of state permits for new projects and expansions.

-Revised by the Policy Committee.
-Approved by the Board of Directors on May 6, 2021
+Revised by the Policy Committee in February 2024.
+Approved by the Board of Directors on May 10, 2024.